Hochul deploys National Guard troops to New York City subway amid rising crime numbers

 Hochul announced that a combined 1,000 personnel — including 750 National Guard troops, along with MTA Police — would be deployed in the subway system to help the NYPD conduct bag checks in an effort to keep weapons off trains.

 "Let me just be very, very clear.
-These brazen, heinous attacks on our subway system will not be tolerated," Hochul said.
+These brazen, heinous attacks on our subway system will not be tolerated," Hochul said Wednesday.

-This came in addition to Mayor Eric Adams' announcement Tuesday to add more police officers and re-institute bag checks.
+This followed Mayor Eric Adams' announcement Tuesday to add more police officers and re-institute bag checks.

 "I know how it plays on your psyche when you hear about some random acts of violence and that's why we must be proactive," Adams told CBS New York in an interview earlier Wednesday ahead of Hochul's announcement.